Gromov–Witten invariant: Definition

-Put simply, a GW invariant counts how many curves there are that intersect n chosen submanifolds of X. However, due to the "virtual" nature of the count, it need not be a natural number, as one might expect a count to be.
-For the space of stable maps is an orbifold, whose points of isotropy can contribute noninteger values to the invariant.

 There are numerous variations on this construction, in which cohomology is used instead of homology, integration replaces intersection, Chern classes pulled back from the Deligne–Mumford space are also integrated, etc.

 Computational techniques

 Gromov–Witten invariants are generally difficult to compute.
 While they are defined for any generic almost complex structure J, for which the linearization D of the $\bar \partial_{j, J}$operator is surjective, they must actually be computed with respect to a specific, chosen J. It is most convenient to choose J with special properties, such as nongeneric symmetries or integrability.
 Indeed, computations are often carried out on Kähler manifolds using the techniques of algebraic geometry.

 However, a special J may induce a nonsurjective D and thus a moduli space of pseudoholomorphic curves that is larger than expected.
 Loosely speaking, one corrects for this effect by forming from the cokernel of D a vector bundle, called the obstruction bundle, and then realizing the GW invariant as the integral of the Euler class of the obstruction bundle.
-Making this idea precise requires significant technical argument using Kuranishi structures.
+Making this idea precise requires significant technical arguments using Kuranishi structures.

 The main computational technique is localization.
 This applies when X is toric, meaning that it is acted upon by a complex torus, or at least locally toric.
 Then one can use the Atiyah–Bott fixed-point theorem, of Michael Atiyah and Raoul Bott, to reduce, or localize, the computation of a GW invariant to an integration over the fixed-point locus of the action.

 Another approach is to employ symplectic surgeries to relate X to one or more other spaces whose GW invariants are more easily computed.
 Of course, one must first understand how the invariants behave under the surgeries.
 For such applications one often uses the more elaborate relative GW invariants, which count curves with prescribed tangency conditions along a symplectic submanifold of X of real codimension two.